-An authority could use taxes levied for school operating purposes for one or both of the following administrative and operating expenses: a) reasonable costs of developing and preparing brownfield plans, combined plans, or work plans for which tax increment revenue could be used, including legal and consulting fees that were not in the ordinary course of acquiring and developing real estate, not to exceed \$30,000; or b) reasonable costs of brownfield plan or work plan implementation, including, tracking and reporting of data and plan compliance, not to exceed \$30,000.
-The amount of tax increment revenue attributable to local taxes that an authority could use would remain the same as currently specified under the Act.
+An authority may use taxes levied for school operating purposes for one or both of the following administrative and operating expenses: a) reasonable costs of developing and preparing brownfield plans, combined plans, or work plans for which tax increment revenue may be used, including legal and consulting fees that are not in the ordinary course of acquiring and developing real estate, not to exceed \$30,000; or b) reasonable costs of brownfield plan or work plan implementation, including tracking and reporting of data and plan compliance, not to exceed \$30,000.
+The amount of tax increment revenue attributable to local taxes that an authority may use remains the same as previously specified under the Act.